The Complexity of Tullock Contests: Efficiently Solvable Regimes

-In this regime, the elasticity parameters \(r_i\) are greater than or equal to 2, leading to convex production functions that exhibit increasing marginal returns on effort.
-Unlike the concave regime, where the equilibrium is distributed among contestants, the convex regime typically results in a ``winner-takes-all" scenario, where only one contestant remains active in the equilibrium.
+In this regime, the elasticity parameters $r_i$ are greater than or equal to 2, leading to convex production functions that exhibit increasing marginal returns on effort.
+Unlike the concave regime, where the PNE is distributed among contestants, the convex regime typically results in only one contestant remaining active in the PNE.

-\begin{proposition} A Tullock contest with \( r_i > 2 \) for all contestants admits no pure Nash equilibrium. \end{proposition} To provide an intuitive explanation, consider the condition \( r_i > 2 \).
-For any active contestant \(i\), their action share \(\sigma_i\) must exceed \(\frac{r_i - 1}{r_i} > \frac{1}{2}\).
-This implies that at most one contestant can be active in equilibrium, as the total action share across all contestants must sum to 1.
-However, if only one contestant is active, their action share would necessarily be \(\sigma_i = 1\), resulting in an aggregate action \(A = 0\).
-In this scenario, all contestants would find it optimal to become active, as the absence of competition would maximize their utility.
-This contradiction demonstrates that no configuration satisfies the equilibrium conditions, confirming the absence of a pure Nash equilibrium under \( r_i > 2 \).
+\begin{proposition} A Tullock contest with $ r_i > 2 $ for all contestants admits no PNE. \end{proposition} To provide an intuitive explanation, consider the condition $ r_i > 2 $.
+For any active contestant $ i $, by proposition~\ref{sa}, their action share at a PNE $ \sigma_i $ must exceed $ \frac{r_i - 1}{r_i} > \frac{1}{2}$.
+This implies that if a PNE exists, at most one contestant can be active, as the total action share across all contestants must sum to 1.
+However, for a single active contestant, their action share would have to be $ \sigma_i = 1 $, which requires the aggregate production $ A $ to approach 0.
+But when $ A$ approaches $0$, all contestants are active since the cost of participation vanishes, contradicting the assumption that only one contestant remains active.
+This contradiction confirms that no configuration satisfies the PNE conditions, demonstrating the absence of PNEs under $ r_i > 2 $.
 Full details are provided in Appendix \ref{A}.

-\begin{corollary} In a Tullock contest, if a pure Nash Equilibrium exists, there can be at most one active contestant with \( r_i > 2 \). \end{corollary} This corollary, derived directly from Proposition \ref{None}, reinforces the ``winner-takes-all" dynamic in the convex regime.
-The restriction to a single active contestant follows from the requirement that their action share exceeds \(\frac{1}{2}\), leaving no room for additional active players with large elasticity.
+\begin{corollary} Any PNE of a Tullock contest contains at most one active contestant with $ r_i > 2 $. \end{corollary}

+The restriction to a single active contestant follows from the requirement that their action share exceeds $\frac{1}{2}$, leaving no room for additional active contestants with large elasticity.